apatyk/Personal-Website/src/pages/index.md

   - subheading: Undergraduate Teaching Assistant
     description: Clemson University General Engineering | Aug 2018 - May 2020
     details: As an undergraduate teaching assistant (UTA), I was responsible for tutoring out-of-class hours as well as helping teach students MATLAB and assisting professors in the classroom environment.
+  - subheading: Full Stack Engineer
+    description: Clemson University Vocal Arts | Feb 2020 - May 2020
+    details: I designed and implemented a new Clemson University Vocal Arts department website with a fellow student.
+This website was created using GatsbyJS and Netlify CMS to allow the administrators easy access to edit content all while making the website incredibly performant.
   - subheading: IT Intern
     description: Addison Homes | Jun 2019 - Present
     details: I maintain and upgrade computer hardware and software around the office including network and security systems.
-I also optimize the use of technologies such as VpNs in new ways to increase the efficiency of day-to-day operations.
+I also optimize the use of technologies such as VPNs in new ways to increase the efficiency of day-to-day operations.
 My responsibilities also include thoroughly documenting any new IT procedures and aiding employees with problems and questions regarding technology.
-  - subheading: Full Stack Engineer
+  - subheading: Graduate Research Assistant
-    description: Clemson University Vocal Arts | Feb 2020 - May 2020
+    description: Clemson University | August 2020 - Present
-    details: I designed and implemented a new Clemson University Vocal Arts department website with a fellow student.
-This website was created using GatsbyJS and Netlify CMS to allow the administrators easy access to edit content all while making the website incredibly performant.
+    details: I work on a team developing and implementing a computer vision inspection system to learn part appearance variability deployed at Samsung Electronics Home Appliance America (SEHA) in Newberry, SC.
 - heading: Skills
   skills:
   - skillName: C